PCOS and endometriosis are two chronic health conditions that affect women.

-Your body grows endometrial tissue to line your uterus each month in case you get pregnant and your body needs to carry a baby.
+Your body grows endometrial tissue to line your uterus each month in case your egg gets fertilized and you get pregnant.

-But when it’s in the wrong place (usually inside your fallopian tubes and ovaries, around the ligaments in your pelvis, or around organs such as your bladder) it can cause problems, especially pain.
+But when the endometrial tissue is in the wrong place (usually inside your fallopian tubes and ovaries, around the ligaments in your pelvis, or around organs such as your bladder), it can cause problems, especially pain.

 If you’re struggling with endometriosis pain, there are some things that can help, like pain relief medication, heating pads, and even new tech like the OOVI pulse therapy kit, which our endo community of Peanut love.

 Both PCOS and endometriosis share some key symptoms:

 - Bleeding between periods